jmd-dk/concept/README.md

 As everything is installed in one directory, uninstallation is done simply by removing this directory.
+##### Dependency licenses

-By using `installer` it is expected that the license terms for the use of Anaconda, Open MPI (the new BSD license), FFTW (GNU GPL) and HDF5 are agreed upon.
+By using `installer` it is expected that the license terms for the use of Anaconda, Open MPI, FFTW and HDF5 are agreed upon.
+Copies of these licenses are included with the installation.